After 'Fort Knox' break-in, U.S. nuclear stockpile security in focus

 | WASHINGTON

-WASHINGTON A shocking security breach at what was supposed to be one of the most secure facilities in the United States has raised new questions about a plan to overhaul the way the government oversees its nuclear laboratories and weapons plants.
+WASHINGTON A shocking security breach at what was supposed to be one of the most secure facilities in the United States has put new attention on a proposal to overhaul the way the government oversees its nuclear laboratories and weapons plants.

 The Republican-controlled House of Representatives approved a plan to give more flexibility to the contractor-run facilities that make up the U.S. nuclear weapons complex, part of its annual defense policy bill passed in May.

-The governance reforms were geared to address a long legacy of cost overruns and overly bureaucratic management highlighted in several bipartisan reports on the National Nuclear Security Administration, which is part of the Energy Department.
+The governance reforms were geared to address a long legacy of cost overruns and overly bureaucratic management highlighted in several bipartisan reports on the National Nuclear Security Administration (NNSA), which is part of the Energy Department.

-But Republicans and Democrats alike on the House Energy and Commerce committee said the plan needs a second look after three aging anti-nuclear activists, including an 82-year-old nun, in July cut through fences surrounding a facility where highly enriched uranium, a key component of nuclear bombs, is stored.

-The changes proposed in the defense policy bill would give the NNSA more independence from the Energy Department, cut staff at the NNSA, and give more authority to contractors.
+The changes proposed in the defense policy bill would give the NNSA more independence from the Energy Department, cut staff at the NNSA, give more authority to contractors, and change the way the NNSA reviews contractors' work to "performance-based standards" rather than "detailed, transaction-based oversight."

-The reforms would ensure contractors have effective internal management systems, rather than having the government monitor individual items, said Linton Brooks, who led the NNSA for five years during the George W. Bush administration.

-"Despite the caricature of opponents, this is not reduced oversight, but more effective oversight," said Brooks, now an adviser with the Center for Strategic and International Studies.
+The White House said in May that it "strongly objects" to the changes in the House version of the bill, which it said would weaken oversight of contractors and lower safety standards for the nuclear weapons complex.

 LEGACY OF POOR MANAGEMENT

-The Energy Department's Inspector General Gregory Friedman found multiple failures of sophisticated security systems and "troubling displays of ineptitude" in a review of what happened at Y-12.
+The Energy Department's Inspector General found multiple failures of sophisticated security systems and "troubling displays of ineptitude" in a review of what happened at Y-12.

-The incident is a prime example of how the Energy Department and NNSA are not as thorough as needed in overseeing contractors, Friedman told lawmakers.

 The investigation into the Y-12 incident found that security officers failed to follow protocol, and also noted that a security camera that would have shown the break-in had been broken for about six months, part of a backlog of repairs needed for security systems at the facility.

-The Energy Department has reassigned the NNSA's top security official, Deputy Secretary Daniel Poneman told the hearing.

-Six top contractor executives and guards involved at the site were removed, and the plant's manager and chief operating officer have retired, Poneman said.
-The government told Babcock & Wilcox last month that its contract could be terminated.
+The NNSA and its contractors removed some staff and supervisors and the government told Babcock & Wilcox last month that its contract could be terminated.

-"This incursion and the poor response to it demonstrated a deeply flawed execution of security procedures at Y-12," Poneman said.

-The NNSA has had a long struggle with containing costs and managing safety and security, said Mark Gaffigan, a managing director at the Government Accountability Office.
+The NNSA, created in 2000 after a national laboratory employee was accused of stealing nuclear secrets for China, has had a long struggle with containing costs.

+The Government Accountability Office last year said the Energy Department's "record of inadequate management and oversight of contractors has left the department vulnerable to fraud, waste, abuse, and mismanagement."

 About 40 percent or $11 billion of the department's total budget goes to the NNSA, which oversees a network of eight government-owned laboratories and facilities run by contractors.